wangyiz4262/blog/source/_posts/2017/03/Classes-in-the-new-ES6-standard.md

 'function'
 ```

 Second, we know that an important concept in JS is prototype.
-We were told that it is better for an object to inherit a function from its ptototype instead of defining inside the constructor, e.g.
+We were told that it is better for an object to inherit a function from its prototype instead of defining inside the constructor, e.g.

 ```javascript
 var Foo = function() {